Skip to main content

 No matter what form your business takes, if you’re in DC, you’ll need to obtain a Home Occupation permit or a Certificate of Occupancy.

-Here you’ll fill out form FR 500, and file it online using the portal titled MyTax.DC.Gov.
+Here you’ll fill out form FR 500, and file it online using the MyTax.DC.Gov portal.

-Overall, this process can take approximately a week to approve and you will be notified in the mail.
+Overall, this process takes approximately a week to approve, and you will be notified in the mail.

 A Basic Business License (BBL) is another license that is required for you to open your doors.